kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~

 **Start Object**: The first object within the dropped range.
-**Count**: The number of additional groups after the first.
+**Count**: The number of additional objects after the first.
 The End Object can be computed as Start Object + Count.
 **Error Code**: An error code indicated by the application.